-An alert correlation policy defines user settings (described below) that OpsRamp applies in taking first response actions on alerts.
+An alert correlation policy defines user settings, described below, that are applied when taking first response actions on alerts.

 The following policy modes are supported: